Gremlins 2: Bat Gremlin Movie Prop

 The remaining Bats created were for the main "face" of Bat Gremlin hand puppet which you see opposite to the telemetric puppet.

-There was also a dummy puppet (no controls) made specifically for Dick Miller to take and throw into the concrete.
+And also a dummy puppet (no controls) made specifically for Dick Miller to take and throw into the concrete.
 This one suffered pretty extensive damage due to being exposed to liquid while shooting.